chingchuanwang/chingchuanwang.github.io/_pages/Home.md

 :book: Why do Public Disclosures Increase Disagreements?
 The Role of Private Information Segmentation (with Iman Sheibany)

-:book: Role of Disclosure in Partially Regulated Markets (with Thomas Bourveau, Emmanuel De George, Atif Ellahie and Maclean Gaulin)
+:book: Disclosure Certification in Quasi-Regulated Markets (with Thomas Bourveau, Emmanuel De George, Atif Ellahie and Maclean Gaulin)

 ---